-Does Failure to Pay Child Support Affect My Credit Report in Florida?
+Does Failure to Pay Child Support Affect My Credit Report? (part one)

 In previous blog posts, we have discussed suspension of driver's licenses and suspension of professional licenses as a means of punishing someone for non-payment of child support.
 Of course, the most direct influence to pay child support is an order of contempt of court and requirement that the non-paying spouse go to jail by a certain date if the arrearages are unpaid.